PCSX2/pcsx2/pcsx2/Docs/Windows_Configuration_Guide/Windows_Configuration_Guide.md

 *Note: For some of these issues, multiple solutions are given one after the other.
 Before moving from one solution to the next, **undo the previous solution**.
 Stacking multiple fixes on top of each other is usually unnecessary and likely to introduce new issues.*

 #### Grid-like pattern on screen
-Usually this is due to upscaling and causing sprites to misalign.
+Usually this is due to upscaling, which can cause sprites and 2D textures to misalign.
 Any fixes will be found in the GSdx Advanced Settings and Hacks:
 `Config > Video (GS) > Plugin Settings > Advanced Settings and Hacks` First try the two Round Sprite modes, Half and Full.
-Then try Align Sprite and Merge Sprite.
+Then try Align Sprite or Merge Sprite.
+Then try the Half Pixel Offset modes.
 If all else fails, consider using the Texture Offsets.

 #### Outlines on shapes or models are improperly sized/aligned
 Usually this is because of an upscaling hack known formerly as Unscale Point and Line.
-This is now enabled by default because the overwhelming majority of games work nicely with it or need it, and only a few have problems with it.
+This is now enabled by default because the overwhelming majority of games work nicely with it or need it.
 Navigate to the GSdx Advanced Settings and Hacks:
 `Config > Video (GS) > Plugin Settings > Advanced Settings and Hacks` Check the Disable Safe Features box.